-The eight trombones were the first, suitably fixed at the top to prevent movement.
+The eight trombones were the first, suitably fixed at the top to prevent excess movement.
 Their convoluted shapes make them impossible to remove after the other pipes are installed, so needed to be thoroughly tested and regulated first.

 Next came the counter-melody trumpets on their membrane register block (re-positioned from the front row to the rear).